vtex-apps/service-course/course/steps/04-events-triggers/en.md

-# Using events as triggers
+# Events: Using Events as Triggers

 ## Introduction